strolo-app/strolo-ui-components/README.md

 # strolo-ui-components

 A home for all shared Strolo components.
-Let's not be savages who copy/paste components in different projects.
+Let's not be savages who copy/paste components to different projects.

 ## Installing this Package